nlicalzi/launch_school/ls170_networking_foundations/lesson_1/notes.md

 * What to Focus On
   * Build a general picture of the network infrastructure
+    * Build the general mental modles that will provide sufficient context to understand protocols operating at higher levels of abstraction, such as TCP and HTTP
   * Be aware of the limitations of the physical network
+    * TCP and HTTP are bound by limitations of physical infrastructure: latency and bandwidth
   * Understand that protocols are systems of rules
   * Learn that IP enables communication between devices
+    * Form a clear mental model of the Internet Protocol
 * What is the Internet?
 * Protocols
 * A Layered System